2016 24 Hours of Le Mans: Morning and early afternoon

 The outright leaders settled down as the 18th hour approached.
 The two Toyotas opened up a significant lead over Jani's No. 2 Porsche, who could not match their pace after his race-long speed advantage had been nullified at that point.
 Müller's No. 68 Ford fell back from the battle for the lead of LMGTE Pro with the No. 82 Risi Ferrari of Malucelli on the 245th lap.
 Müller was penalised with a drive-through penalty for having the engine running during his refuelling pit stop.
 He responded by going a second per lap faster than Malucelli.
 It lowered his lead in LMGTE Pro to seven seconds going into the next pit stop phase.
 Hand later relieved Müller in the No. 68 Ford and got the car back to the front of LMGTE Pro by overtaking Malucelli on the first part of the Mulsanne Straight.
-He began to pull clear with 4 remaining.
+He began to pull clear with 4 hours remaining.
 Lieb's No. 2 Porsche returned to the outright lead, but he ceded it to Davidson's faster No. 5 Toyota entering Mulsanne corner.
-The sister No. 6 Toyota had an anxious moment when Kobayashi lost control of the car into Karting corner and came to a rest in the gravel trap.
+The sister No. 6 Toyota had an anxious moment when Kobayashi lost control of the car into the right-hand Karting corner and came to a rest in the gravel trap.
 He returned to third without needing external aid but lost 20 seconds to teammate Davidson.
 The pressure put on Ford by Ferrari in LMGTE Pro eased when Vilander lost control of the rear of the No. 82 car leaving the Porsche Curves but retained second in class despite getting temporarily beached in the gravel trap.